-where $a$ is a real number.
+where a is a real number.

 Scroll down for a solution.

-Surprisingly, the answer is independent of $a$!.
+Surprisingly, the answer is independent of a!.

+For a=0, the integral is the standard ∫∞0dx1+x2=π2.
 A valuable tool when evaluating integrals is substitution and it really helps here.
+First, assume a≠0, and make the substitution u=a2x This gives us that f(a)=∫∞0a4u2((a4u2−a2)2+a4u2)a2duu2

 Thus by adding the original, we get that

-Now make the substitution $u = x - \frac{a^2}{x}$ to get
+Now make the substitution u=x−a2x to get

 And so